PSMRI/ubi-beneficiary-backend/docs/cursor-rules-guide.md

 - Performance patterns evolve

 ### **How to Update Rules**
-- Edit `beneficiary-backend-rules.md` for project-specific changes
+- Edit `beneficiary-backend-rules.mdc` for project-specific changes
 - Update rule descriptions for clarity
 - Add new rules for emerging patterns
 - Remove outdated or unused rules